What if one page could replace ten and rank better? Why do some pages rank for dozens of keywords while others struggle to rank for one?

 These algorithms examine patterns in how keywords appear together and generate clusters based on those topics.
 Topic modeling is especially valuable when working with extensive collections of keywords.

-- Add most relevant internal links and external links to optimize content
+- Add internal links to related cluster pages

-You can monitor and track keyword performance with Google Search Console, Google Analytics and other third-party tools.
-It can be done manually through searching keyword on search engine.
+You can monitor and track keyword performance with Google Search Console, Google Analytics, and other third-party tools.
+It can be done manually by searching for keywords on a search engine.

 - SEMrush: It offers keyword research tools to find related keywords and organize them into clusters.